leojacinto/WorkflowDataFabric-TypeA/section16-kafka-stream-connect.md

    <img src="screenshots/sc_docker_image.png" height="400">

-6. This will be the image you will use for Part X. Alternatively you can execute all of the steps in Part X in your local machine
+6. This will be the image you will use for **Part 5: Sending messages from Kafka Producer**.
+Alternatively you can execute all of the steps in **Part 4: Setting up a Kafka Producer** in your local machine by setting up Apache Kafka in your local machine.

+---

 ### Part 1: Creating a data source
 1. Go to All > search for **Data Sources**